Two High Court judges' terms to be extended

-SINGAPORE - Two High Court judges will have their appointments extended by two years after their current terms end, the Supreme Court announced on Thursday (June 20).
+Two High Court judges will have their appointments extended by two years after their current terms end, the Supreme Court announced yesterday.

 He left the post in February 2015 to become deputy attorney-general before returning in April 2017.